jrsarath/Cynide/README.md

-# Cynide - The Failsafe
+# Cynide - The Guardian
 a PHP class to backup, disable, destroy, or completely erase PHP applications remotely in special cases.

 Work in progress - Please check back in while for updates, Cheers!!